Ir directamente al contenido principal

 Now that you’ve seen the type of follow-up email templates that can help drive sales, you need a way to organize and monitor all that customer data once it starts pouring in.

-Using customer relationship management (CRM) software like Zendesk Sell is a great way to keep track of each sales follow-up email (and other customer metrics).
+Using customer relationship management (CRM) software like Zendesk is a great way to keep track of each sales follow-up email (and other customer metrics).

 Relatos relacionados